usd-cs/COMP-49X-24-25-our-search/README.md

    2. Save both somewhere **safe**.
 Do **not** forget them. **Never** put these anywhere they can be publicly accessed.

-   3. In case you need to find them again you can access them at APIs & Services \> Credentials \> OAuth 2.0 Client IDs.
+   3. In case you need to find them again you can access them at APIs & Services > Credentials > OAuth 2.0 Client IDs.

-## Step 3\.
+## Step 3.
 Set up SendGrid API

 1. Create an account.
 2. TBD

-## Step 4\.
+## Step 4.
 If changes are made to the codebase, push the code to Docker image repositories.

 ### Notes

 * You must build and push each frontend and backend image separately.

-* \***VERY IMPORTANT:** Make sure to go to Docker Hub and delete any old images.
+* **VERY IMPORTANT:** Make sure to go to Docker Hub and delete any old images.
 Otherwise docker will try to use those cached images instead of using your new code.

 * The below example uses the below public image repositories.
 The :amd64-latest tag assumes the operating system of the machine running the app is Linux (amd64):